hujb2000/meteor-tutorial-angularjs/README.md

 	To make Meteor understand Angular bindings and the other way around , we use $scope.getReactively function that turns Angular scope variables into Meteor reactive variables.

+9. Adding user accounts

+	meteor add accounts-password dotansimha:accounts-ui-angular

+	Now let's add dependency to account.ui module in our module definition:

+	angular.module('simple-todos',['angular-meteor','accounts.ui']);

+	Add loginButtons directive

+	<login-buttons></login-buttons>

+	add an ng-show directive to only show the form when there is a logged in user, hide new task form if user is not logged in

+	ng-show="$root.currentUser"

+	Getting informations about the logged-in user

+	{{$root.currentUser}}